 A gold plaque is awarded to the senior with the highest cumulative academic average in science over four years.

-Illinois Science Teachers Association Science Award: Tiffany Chen
+Illinois Science Teachers Association Science Award: Niki Chen

 Awarded to the student who most clearly demonstrates outstanding leadership, academic achievement, and interest in the field of science.
 The recipient is selected by the science faculty.